FAQs

 Do I have to be in the Weinberg College of Arts and Sciences to apply to the MMSS program?

-No, students from any of the other schools within NU (McCormick SESP, etc.) are welcome to apply to MMSS.
-If accepted, you will fulfill your MMSS degree requirements in addition to your “home” school requirements.
-Your other non-MMSS major will then be a major offered by your home school.
+No, students from any school within NU (MEAS, SESP, etc.) are welcome to apply to MMSS.
+If accepted, you will fulfill your MMSS degree requirements in addition to your second major and home school requirements.

 What math courses do you recommend that I take as a first-year student to prepare myself to enter MMSS?